avafinger/H5-firmware/README.md

-	If you issue a shutdown command (sudo shutdown -h), the board actualy is put to a stand-by mode, but is safe to cut down the power. when in stab-by mode the green led will be ON, and you can remove the power cord.
+	If you issue a shutdown command (sudo shutdown -h), the board actualy is put to a stand-by mode, but is safe to cut down the power. when in stand-by mode the green led will be ON, and you can remove the power cord.